-Each Full-time and Part-time A employee with one year of service, shall be entitled to designate for deduction and apply for reimbursement of up to \$5,000 pre-tax dollars per year to pay for his/her non-reimbursed medical and dental expenses, and for those of his/her eligible dependents (domestic partners not included).
+Effective January 1, 2022.
+Full-time and Part-time A employees and employees in concurrent Part-Time B status that add up to more than 19 hours/week with one year of service, shall be entitled to designate for deduction and apply for reimbursement of up to \$2,550 pre-tax dollars per year to pay for his/her non-reimbursed medical and dental expenses, and for those of his/her eligible dependents (domestic partners not included).
 This includes co-payments, prescriptions, eyeglasses, deductibles, orthodontia and coinsurance.
 The minimum monthly deduction to the flexible spending account is \$25.